We Ship Worldwide

 on check-out.

 Some of the finest and softest pashmina in the world comes from the Changthang area of Ladakh in India.
-We use this to make pashmina to make shawls for women, Stoles for women and Scarves for women All our pashmina products are hand-woven and coloured with natural dyes.
+We buy pashmina from Ladakh and hand-spin it to make Shawls, Stoles and Scarves.
+All our pashmina products are hand-woven and coloured with natural dyes.

-We use pure Yak wool to make shawls for women.
-Yak wool is also highly suitable for making shawls for men and scarves for men.
-We make these also.
+We use pure Yak wool to make shawls, stoles and scarves.
 As the color of yak wool is usually dark brown, we do not dye it but hand-weave it in natural colors.
 These Yak wool shawls and scarves are perfect for winters.

 Many of our woolen shawls and woolen scarves are woven with hand-spun wool.
 This is hand washed and spun using a traditional spinning wheel.
 The shawls and scarves made with hand-spun wool are especially soft and warm.
-We work with the Jad Bhotia people of Garhwal who hand-spin the wool we use in making these products.
+Jad Bhotias, a migratory pastoralist community in Garhwal, spin the wool for us.

-Jad Bhotias are migratory pastoralists living in the Garhwal Himalayas.
-Traditionally, they kept large herds of sheep and goats and moved between their summer and winter pastures.
+Traditionally, Jad Bhotias kept large herds of sheep and goats and moved between their summer and winter pastures.
 Most of them were also involved with trans-Himalayan trade with Tibet, crossing into Tibet through Himalayan passes.
 From India, they took cotton fabric, metal implements, copper utensils and Jaggery, and traded these in the nearest Tibetan markets.
 After spending two months in Tibet, they would return to India with salt, bauxite and wool.
-They traded these in various markets such as Rishikesh and Kotdwar. woolen
+They traded these in various markets such as Rishikesh and Kotdwar.

 The trans-Himalayan trade with Tibet stopped in the early 1960s after the Indo-Chinese border conflict.
 Bhotias lost their centuries old pattern of life and had to look for new sources of income.
 Making hand-woven shawls has emerged as an important source of livelihood for many Bhotia families.
 Although their number has declined, many Bhotia families still keep sheep and migrate with them between their summer pastures in the Neelang valley, at a height of about 3800 meters, and winter grazing grounds near Rishikesh, in the plains.
 They shear the wool in their summer village Bagori, near Gangotri, in September.
 It is then washed, carded, and hand-spun to make hand-woven shawls (Pankhis), and also knitted into sweaters, socks and gloves.